Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-This transformation is applied to the circuit from \autoref{fig-example-9} in \autoref{fig-example-10}.
+This transformation is applied to the circuit from \autoref{fig-example-11} in \autoref{fig-example-12}.

-Note, that this transformation could also have been applied earlier.
-However, not only would that not have any benefits but it would also worsen the block aggregation runtime as there are more two-qubit gates to consider.
-It shall also be mentioned that the single qubit gates are already part of the restricted native gate set and since the two-qubit gates are so, too, the circuit is now executable on the target quantum computing architecture.
+Note that this transformation could also have been applied earlier.
+However, not only would there be no benefit, but it would also worsen the runtimes of the block aggregation and the commutations because there are more two-qubit gates to consider.
+It should also be noted that the single-qubit gates are already part of our trapped-ion native gate set $\mathcal{N}$, and since the two-qubit gates are as well, the circuit $C$ is now executable on the target quantum computing architecture.